 The vertical structural elements are made of composite HPR columns, composed of H sections partially encased in concrete poured on site.
 This coating increases the columns' normal stress resistance and protects them against fire.

 The profiles are fitted with bolts welded onto their webs, which have the dual purpose of counteracting the sliding between the two materials and preventing the buckling of the plates with reinforced concrete coated webs.
 The columns were prepared for the nodal connections with the beams.
 In the execution phase, the company (Rizzani de Eccher) particularly appreciated the reduction of construction time which was estimated around 25 % compared to the realisation of traditional concrete structures.

 As construction came to an end, the reduction of structural limitations for both horizontal and vertical structural elements became obvious and turned into a distinctive feature of the building.

-Thanks to the use of composite steel and concrete solutions such as slim floor, it was not necessary to install additional supporting floor beams, facilitating this way the passage of the technical installations and maximizing the floor height.
+Thanks to the use of composite steel and concrete solutions such as slim floor, it was not necessary to install additional supporting floor beams thereby facilitating the passage of the technical installations and maximising the floor height.

-Similarly, the use of composite columns made of S355M grade steel, resulted in an overall reduction of the columns' sizes (from 0,8% to 0,25% of the total surface) which means that in this case around 25sqm of additional space could be gained.
+Similarly, the use of composite columns made of S355M grade steel resulted in an overall reduction of the columns' sizes (from 0.8% to 0.25% of the total surface) which means that around 25 square metres of additional space could be gained.

 The technical solution adopted allowed for savings of material for fire protection, taking into account that the composite solution for this project reaches an intrinsic fire resistance up to R90.